info@theeventu.com

 3 Key Event Planning Communication Skills

-The Event U The Event U 17 February, 2016
+The Event U 17 February, 2016

 As a corporate event planner, as in almost all professions, you will spend most of your time communicating in some manner with employees, vendors, coworkers, venue managers, superiors, and clients.
 So, it may seem obvious how important it is to communicate effectively and clearly with those around you.
 However, poor communication (or no communication at all) can ruin events, ruin relationships, and ruin careers.
 Be the leader in your industry by following these 3 key communication skills.